Tulip-Dev/tulip/doc/user/workspace.rst

 Scene
 -----

 The scene rendering settings can be opened by clicking on the **Scene** tab, in the top right corner of the node link diagram panel.
-The following view appears :
+The following tab then appears :

 .. image:: _images/i_workspace_scene.png
     :width: 452